^

 Treatment

-Treatment of a patient with acute blood loss depends on the clinical picture and the amount of blood loss.
-All children who are clinically or anamnestic data are expected to be hospitalized for blood loss of more than 10% of BCC.
+Treatment of a patient with acute blood loss depends on the clinical picture and volume of blood loss.
+All children with clinical or anamnestic data suggesting blood loss of more than 10% of the BCC are subject to hospitalization.

-What is the treatment for acute posthemorrhagic anemia in children?
+How is acute posthemorrhagic anemia treated in children?

-The volume of circulating blood and the parameters of hemodynamics should be evaluated immediately.
-It is extremely important to repeatedly and accurately determine the main indicators of central hemodynamics (heart rate, blood pressure and their orthostatic changes).
-A sudden increase in heart rate may be the only sign of recurrence of bleeding (especially with acute gastrointestinal bleeding).
-Orthostatic hypotension (a decrease in systolic blood pressure> 10 mm Hg and an increase in heart rate> 20 bpm when passing to the vertical position) indicate moderate blood loss (10-20% BCC).
-Arterial hypotension in the supine position indicates a large blood loss (> 20% BCC).
+The circulating blood volume and hemodynamic parameters should be assessed immediately.
+It is extremely important to repeatedly and accurately determine the main parameters of central hemodynamics (heart rate, blood pressure, and their orthostatic changes).
+A sudden increase in heart rate may be the only sign of recurrent bleeding (especially in acute gastrointestinal bleeding).
+Orthostatic hypotension (a decrease in systolic blood pressure > 10 mm Hg and an increase in heart rate > 20 bpm when moving to a vertical position) indicate moderate blood loss (10-20% of the CBV).
+Arterial hypotension in the supine position indicates significant blood loss (> 20% of the CBV).

 Forecast

-The prognosis for acute blood loss depends on the underlying disease, on the basis of which bleeding has occurred, massive and rapid blood loss, age and individual characteristics of the child's body.
+The prognosis for acute blood loss depends on the underlying disease that caused the bleeding, the magnitude and speed of blood loss, and the age and individual characteristics of the child’s body.

 Использованная литература